Issue Deep Dive

 Funding & Policy Outlook

-Former Prime Minister Draghi put climate change at the heart of his political agenda by creating a Ministry of Ecological Transition to ensure that the economic recovery following the COVID-19 crisis goes hand in hand with the transition to green energy.
+Former Prime Minister Mario Draghi put climate change at the heart of his political agenda: by creating a Ministry of Ecological Transition to ensure that the economic recovery following the COVID-19 crisis goes hand in hand with the transition to green energy.

 The Italian Parliament and Senate voted to incorporate the protection of the environment, biodiversity, and ecosystems in the interest of future generations into ‘Article 9’ of the Italian Constitution on February 22, 2022.

-Italy is also a strong supporter of the GBEP, which supports a wider, more cost-effective use of biomass and biofuels, chairing the partnership in 2019.
+Italy is also a staunch supporter of the GBEP, which supports a wider, more cost-effective use of biomass and biofuels.
+Italy chaired the partnership in 2019.

 Key Bodies